 - Boosts existing customers’ confidence: Ads also make sure to reassure existing customers about their decision in a particular brand.
 The advertising messages are drafted in such a way so as to generate a feeling of pride among existing customers for using the brand’s offerings.

-- Attracts new customers: Advertisements help the business in achieving their marketing objectives and gain new customers.
+- Attracts new customers: Advertisements help the business in achieving its marketing objectives and gaining new customers.

 - Reduces customer turnover: Ads reinforce the brand promise by communicating the benefits of the offering, brand values, mission, and vision.
-This helps in gaining more loyal customers and reducing customer turnover.
+This helps in gaining more loyal customers and reducing customer churn rates.

-- Educates the customers: Advertisements educates the customers about the essential product-related, industry-related, and market-related information that they should know about before, during, and after purchasing the offering.
+- Educates the customers: Advertisements educate the customers about the essential product-related, industry-related, and market-related information that they should know about before, during, and after purchasing the offering.

 Disadvantages Of Advertisements